renovatebot/renovate/docs/usage/configuration-options.md

 Use the `replacementName` config option to set the name of a replacement package.

-Can be used in combination with `replacementVersion`, `replacementPrefixAdd` and `replacmeentPrefixRemove`.
+Can be used in combination with `replacementVersion`, `replacementPrefixAdd` and `replacementPrefixRemove`.

 You can suggest a new community package rule by editing [the `replacements.ts` file on the Renovate repository](https://github.com/renovatebot/renovate/blob/main/lib/config/presets/internal/replacements.ts) and opening a pull request.